lkurlandski/MDALTH/README.md

 - checkpointing system for the Learner and Evaluator
 - improve file storage by serializing objects as json instead of pickle
 - store the Trainer's log_history for each iteration
+- consider defining the stopping and querying interfaces as their own class